-Once our investigation is complete, we will provide notice to individuals whose personal and/or protected health information is determined to be contained in the impacted data in accordance with our legal obligations.
-This notice will also be updated once our investigation is complete.
-We have also established a call center to address questions from impacted individuals.
+We provided notice via US Mail to individuals whose personal and/or protected health information is contained in the impacted files that we have a last known address commencing on or about June 13, 2025.
+Individuals who think they may have been impacted can call our dedicated and confidential toll-free response line for more information.
 Representatives are available Monday through Friday between the hours of 9:00 am to 9:00 pm ET at 877-423-3139.